AI2Phil/digame/docs/AUDIT.md

 # Platform Data Audit - Mock Data Replacement Tracking

-1. confirm the comprehensive menu includes page to this URL as a menu item NextJSComprehensiveNavigation.tsx, 2. implement similarly the Advanced Reporting Components for business intelligence features, including:
+1. confirm the comprehensive menu includes page to this URL as a menu item NextJSComprehensiveNavigation.tsx, 2.
-Advanced Reporting Dashboard
-Custom Report Builder
-Data Visualization Engine
-Predictive Analytics Engine

-Read /docs/IMPLEMENTATION_PROMPT_FOR_ROO.md file before implementing the WorkflowAutomationDashboard.tsx, and AFTER WHICH update /docs/AUDIT.md for stage of completion, while preserving the structure and contents
+1. Read /docs/IMPLEMENTATION_PROMPT_FOR_ROO.md file and /docs/AUDIT.md, 2. implement the next set of tasks foloowed by an update to the files for stage of completion, while preserving their structure and contents

 ## Overview
 This document provides a comprehensive audit of all pages, components, and sub-pages that currently contain mock data requiring replacement with database-driven content.
 This checklist enables tracking progress for production readiness completion.